OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 For a sample add-in that uses these techniques, see [Office Add-in Dialog API Example](https://github.com/OfficeDev/Office-Add-in-Dialog-API-Simple-Example).

 If the add-in needs to open a different page of the task pane after receiving the message, you can use the `window.location.replace` method (or `window.location.href`) as the last line of the handler.
-The following is an example:
+The following is an example.

 ```js
 function processMessage(arg) {